10 STEM High School Programs for Summer 2025

 Application deadline: Anytime during the 2024-2025 school year

-Female and non-binary high school students have the opportunity to learn valuable computer science skills, find community, and build their professional networks through free and virtual Girls Who Code programs.
+Female and non-binary high school students can learn valuable computer science skills, build community, and expand their professional networks through free, virtual Girls Who Code programs.
 There are two summer programs to choose from, including Pathways and the Summer Immersion Program (SIP).

 Pathways, the more flexible option, is a six-week, self-paced program designed to teach cybersecurity, web development, data science, and artificial intelligence.
-Students can go at their own pace as they learn coding languages like Python, CSS, JavaScript, and HTML.
+Students can learn coding languages at their own pace, including Python, CSS, JavaScript, and HTML.
 SIP, however, offers two weeks of live virtual courses sponsored by industry-leading companies interested in teaching young people about game design.
 SIP participants get immersed into the tech and gaming world as they’re introduced to computer science, UX design, and step-by-step game design processes.

 New York University’s Cyber Security for Computer Science (CS4CS) Summer Program